allenchuang/food-delivery-2/README.md

-# CloudKitchen Challenge Demo 2019
+# Cloudkitchen- Food Delivery Tracker 🚚

 This project is handmade by Allen Chuang, using Node.JS, Express, Socket.io, React, Redux, Redux-Saga, Material-UI, MapBox API, React Map GL.
 Using Enzyme and Jest for testing.